tom-draper/persona/README.md

 ## Data

-The demographic data is carefully sourced from reputable organisations for each country.
-Sources for each country can be found alongside the data in each `README.md` in `/data`.
+The demographic data is carefully sourced from reputable organisations for each location.
+Sources for each location can be found alongside the data in each `README.md` in `/data`.

 ### Locations